New York Workers’ Compensation Attorneys Serving the Bronx

 Common Workplace Injuries

 Workers can suffer a wide range of different injuries in the course of their employment or as a result of an accident.
-The New York City workers’ compensation lawyers at Maggiano, DiGirolamo & Lizzi are proud to represent construction workers and employees in many other industries who run the risk of serious injuries every day they are on the job.
+The New York workers’ compensation lawyers at Maggiano, DiGirolamo & Lizzi are proud to represent construction workers and employees in many other industries who run the risk of serious injuries every day they are on the job.

 Some of the most common injuries we see in workers’ compensation claims include: